The truth has been revealed, women are better investors than men. Actually, it’s not really a secret anymore, the evidence is too compelling.

 Barely 9% of women in a survey by Fidelity Investments thought that women make better money managers.

-Last week I wrote about silencing the mental noise.
+A while back I wrote about silencing the mental noise.

 One of the most common reasons for not investing, and therefore noisy internal chatter, was fear.